digiquest-dev/HTML-Bow-Tie-Diagrams/README.md

 Once you are satisfied that the CSS and JS files meet their claim of being non-harmful, you can proceed with viewing the sample diagram.

 These links are available to do this;
 A ‘web page view’ can be seen on these links.

-Note the HTML uses StyleSheets (CSS) and Javascript (JS) (https://htmlpreview.github.io/?https://raw.githubusercontent.com/digiquest-dev/HTML-Bow-Tie-Diagrams/refs/heads/main/BTD-Example.HTML)
+**Note the HTML uses StyleSheets (CSS) and Javascript (JS).**
+**BEFORE CLICKING ON THESE LINKS**
+Ensure that you have read the paragraphs concerning Javascript and CSS security beforehand.

+(https://htmlpreview.github.io/?https://raw.githubusercontent.com/digiquest-dev/HTML-Bow-Tie-Diagrams/refs/heads/main/BTD-Example.HTML)

 If the diagram does not display properly an alternative link is:
 (https://digiquest-dev.github.io/HTML-Bow-Tie-Diagrams/BTD-Example.HTML)